How to Look Up an LLC in Arkansas? (The Most Effective Way)

 Federal Trademark Check (Through the USPTO)

-Here's how to conduct a search:
+Here's how to run the search:

 State Trademark Check (SOT Website)